 - Burping or digestive distress after eating fat

 - Pain under the right rib, in your neck or under the scapula (the “wing” under your shoulder)

 - Feeling too full after eating

 We’re not sure!
 Why is the Gallbladder emptying too slowly?
 Why are stones being formed?
 Is the problem in the Gallbladder or in the ducts?

-In my research (see my blog posts and podcasts on this, including those with Robb Wolf and Mark Sisson) I find Vitamin K2 commonly deficient.
+In my research (see my blog posts and podcasts including those with Robb Wolf and Mark Sisson) I find Vitamin K2 commonly deficient.
 Without K2 we can form calcium deposits in the joints and arteries, and stones in the Gallbladder and Kidneys.
 I have all my clients on K2 either from this Walkabout Emu Oil (the highest natural source of K2 in the world) or from these K2 capsules.

-NOTE: Never take Vitamin D without K2.
+Never take Vitamin D without K2.
 Ever!
 Find a D3 Complex like this one or this one in my online store that have A, D and K2 together.
 Take K2 or Emu Oil with Rosita Cod Liver Oil too – it contains Vitamin D but not K2.